Senior Lecturer in Dance & Performance

 Professor of Theatre and Performance

-As Professor of Theatre and Performance I have research interests in all aspects of performer training and directing, in environmental performance and in blended learning.
-I co-edit the Journal of Theatre, Dance and Performance Training and am currently working on three contracted book projects: Stanislavsky in the World (Bloomsbury Methuen Drama, 2017) Great Theatre Directors - Copeau, Komisarjevsky and Guthrie (Bloomsbury Methuen Drama 2017) and Performing Landscapes: Mountains (Palgrave 2018).
+As Professor of Theatre and Performance in PCI I have research interests in all aspects of performer training and directing, in environmental performance and in blended learning.
+I co-edit the Journal of Theatre, Dance and Performance Training and have just finished editing two large book projects: Stanislavsky in the World (with Stefan Aquilina, Bloomsbury Methuen Drama, 2017) and Great Stage Directors - Copeau, Komisarjevsky and Guthrie (Bloomsbury Methuen Drama 2018).
+My priority now is finishing a monograph Performing Landscapes: Mountains (Palgrave 2018) as part of an 18 month AHRC-funded fellowship.

 J.Pitches@leeds.ac.uk / 0113 343 8718